-Graduate students in English at CUA are funded primarily through a teaching fellowship, which for the 2018-19 academic year has the following components:
+Graduate students in English at CUA are funded primarily through a teaching fellowship, which has the following components:

 Teaching assistantships at the M.A. level may be renewed for two years, and teaching fellowships at the Ph.D. level may be renewed for up to five years.
 A student who enters the graduate program at the M.A. level and continues to the Ph.D. may receive up to seven years of funded support.